Showing posts with label doctor. Show all posts

 I took pictures of the raging blue/green Tennessee River as it flowed through the Wilson Dam.

 I took pictures of the sand pits and the lush greenery at Fighting Joe's Robert Trent Jones Golf Course in Muscle Shoals.
-We had an awesome view of the golf course from our plane.
+We had a fantastic view of the golf course from our plane.

 360 is fine dining with a fabulous view of the Tennessee River.